Tuxpan: Etymology

+History

+Tochpan was a Huastec settlement.
+Local resources included wood (such as cedars), chicle, fish, shrimp, and tortoises.
+It is unclear which Aztec emperor conquered Tochpan, but at some point it was incorporated into the Aztec Empire and became the center of a tributary province that also included Papantla and probably Tuzapán.
+The province offered clothing, turquoise, jade, feather down, warrior costumes and chilies in tribute to either Tenochtitlan or Tetzcoco.
+The clothing, feathers and paper were given directly to the departing army.
+It also provided provisions for Moctezuma I's army.
+Nezahualcoyotl reportedly received clothing and palace servants from here.

 Economy

 Being the nearest port to Mexico City, Tuxpan is an important commercial link for Mexican imports and exports.
 Tuxpan is now primarily a grain port, with emphasis on soybeans and maize.
 Off-shore links to oil pipelines are used to transfer petroleum products to and from tanker ships operated by Pemex, Mexico's state-owned oil company.
 As part of the Pemex operations and infrastructure in the city, a facility on the river manufactures and maintains oil rigs for use in the Gulf of Mexico.